Getting your CD track info to show up on computers

 • Or just wait until your first fan puts in their CD and enters the information for you (correctly you hope!).

-Once a CD’s track listing is in the database, anyone playing that CD in a Gracenote powered player (listed above) will have it recognized.
+Once a CD’s track listing is in the database, anyone playing that CD in a Gracenote powered player will have it recognized.
 It can take up to 48 hours for a new submission to show up.

 Full submission of all data (including audio and graphics) are only accepted through the avenue of specialized accounts.
 This is how songs appear for on-line sale through the various providers.
 For iTunes, product is only accepted via their iTunes Producer software that does the rip, encode, and meta data formatting, and submits as a full single file uploaded to that labels account.
 CDBaby has deals in place with all the various online services.